 Remote bidding auction

-Early registration for internet bidding is now open, you can only register for telephone and proxy bids when the properties become available on our website.
-You will receive an initial email confirming receipt of your registration, but please note early registrations will not be processed until 2nd July at which time you will hear from us further.
+Early registration for internet bidding is now open, you can only register for telephone and proxy bids when the property you are interested in becomes available on our website.
+You will receive an initial email confirming receipt of your registration, but please note early registrations will not be processed until 20th August at which time you will hear from us further.

 Due to the current restrictions caused by the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet (you will not be able to attend the auction in person).
 You will need to pre-register for each auction by completing our online registration process, provide your identification and securely register your debit card details with SagePay no later than 24 hours prior to the start of the auction.